Mdina is one of the most visited places in Malta, and it’s easy to see why.

 Most buses will stop just outside Mdina, right next to Howard Gardens.
 You can take a leisurely walk through the gardens and enjoy the sight of the beautiful bastions and the main Mdina gate.

-Best things to do in Mdina
+The best things to do in Mdina

 Mdina is quite small, and you can explore the entire place in a couple of hours (though you may need more time if you plan on visiting the museums).